SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 | Blue Flag                  | Yes                        | Yes             | Yes (3) | Yes                        |
 | Pit Window                 | Yes (by time)              | Yes (by lap)    | No      | Yes (by time and lap)      |

-(1) The position information seems to be a littls bit wonky in RaceRoom Racing Experience.
+(1) The position information seems to be a little bit wonky in RaceRoom Racing Experience.
 You may get a left side alert, when the car is actually on your right and vice versa.
 I will try to work around this in a future release.

 (2) The iRacing data interface does not provide any real time position information, only a flag whether there are cars on your side.
 So there is actually no way to safely decide, whether a car is behind you.